sontung/GTG_robot/README.md

 Mobile robot with Intel Galileo

+## 15th Feb, 2015

+An update on what causes the sensor problem.
+That is the motor shield, when the shield is disattached Serial monitor reads same range of values.

 ## 14th Feb, 2015

 Test suites have been developed, including sensors, motors.
 An attempt to implement